raymondtay/LLVM-Code-Generation/ch4/README.md

   this prints the second error, Went from bar to…, which illustrates that while walking **def-use** and **use-def** chains, it is possible to go from an instruction in a function to an instruction in another function.

+# Register Pressure

+The idea behind register pressure is to keep track of all resources that may reside in the register and make sure that this number does not exceed the number of physical registers.

+For instance, if you move some instructions around in your transformation, the related values will ultimately need to be available in some hardware storage.
+If by doing your transformation, you oversubscribe the registers, you will need to back up the additional values with memory, which is slower to access than registers.